-The Majestic Capitolo
+2. The Majestic Capitolo

 One of the most iconic sights of Havana is it Capitolio, once the seat of government.
 Located in Havana Vieja, this impressive old building bares a striking resemblance to the American Capitol in Washington D.C.
 Finished in the late 1920’s, it’s shocking to find such an iconic American building in this anti-imperialism country.
 It’s a truly interesting find!

-Travel Back in Time in Havana Vieja
+3. Travel Back in Time in Havana Vieja

 Havana Vieja is an area that cannot be missed during your Cuban travels.
 Even if you’re just stopping by Havana for a work visit, this is such a unique sight in the world!
 With beautiful architecture from colonial time onwards, the streets of Old Havana are colorful and picturesque.
 A lot of this area is almost crumbling after decades of carelessness, but that almost adds to its charm.

-The Windy Malecón
+4. The Windy Malecón

 Walk down the Malecón!
 A seaside esplanade extending for 8km of the coast, it’s an absolute must promenade in the city.
 From here, you can see the old and new buildings of Havana on a totally different perspective.
 It’s a beautiful promenade whether you do it by day or by night but be careful.
 The waves will get you and Malecón wet a windy day!

-The Revolution Landmarks
+5. The Revolution Landmarks

-Plaza de la Revolución, among the largest squares in the world, is a major point of political speeches and rallies.
+Plaza de la Revolución, among the largest squares in the world, is the major point of political speeches and rallies of this Havana travel guide.
 Here, you can also find memorials for Cuban national hero and writer José Martí, plus multiple Revolution figures.
 Around the square stand the seat of Cuban government, the Communist Party and two major Ministries.
 This is the very hub of Cuban political life.
 A lot of internationally vital decisions have been taken in this area, and history buffs will appreciate it above all.

-The Affluent Vedado
+6. The Affluent Vedado

-You can find a lot of old high-end houses and nightclubs in this area.
-A favorite Havana spot, the John Lennon Park, is located here.
-Hotel Tryp Habana Libre, which was first the Havana Hilton in the late 1950’s.
+You can find a lot of old high-end houses and nightclubs in this Havana travel guide area.
+The iconic John Lennon Park is located here.
+Hotel Tryp Habana Libre, which was first the Havana Hilton in the late 1950s.
 Now, it’s a landmark of the Cuban revolution, as Fidel Castro used it as headquarters before his coup.
 It hosted the Soviet Embassy for a while, with cosmonaut Valentina Tereshkova once speaking from its premises!

 Havana is a city like no other, a city that will stay in your memory forever!
-Hope you enjoyed my Havana Travel Guide!!!
+Hope you enjoyed my Havana Travel Guide and all the Havana travel tips!
 And while in Cuba, take a road trip to Vinales to get some true insights into local Cuban life or spend some day at the wide white beach at Varadero!
-Read all about our Cuban experience in my Cuba Travel Story!